Supervision and the Supervisor

 The Fair Labor Standards Act of 1938 (which is also referred to as the “Minimum Wage Law”) defines a supervisor as follows:

-An executive whose primary duty consists of the management of a customarily recognized department or subdivision; who customarily directs the work of two or more employees; who has the authority to hire or fire other employees, or whose and recommendations as to the hiring and firing, and as to the advancement and promotion or any other change of status, will be given particular weight; who
+An executive whose primary duty consists of the management of a customarily recognized department or subdivision; who customarily directs the work of two or more employees; who has the authority to hire or fire other employees, or whose suggestions and recommendations as to the hiring and firing, and as to the advancement and promotion or any other change of status, will be given particular weight; who

 15